emintz/ArduinoLib/RTOSAid/README.md

 can notify their microcontroller when they have data available.

-While programs can check signals periodically, doing so has significant disadvantages.
+While a program can check if a BNO055 has data, doing this in softwaare has significant disadvantages.

 * The checks occupy the CPU.
 If the application has to check for input continuously, the resulting CPU load can slou the application unacceptably.
 * It is possible for the application to miss available data.

-Interrupts provide a way to detect events like these with little CPU involvement.
+Interrupts provide a way to minimizing CPU involvement by offloading event detection to hardware, which

+* Frees the CPU to do other work
+* Substantially reduces the time needed to respond to an event
+* All but eliminates the possibility of missing events

 To use them,

 1. Write an interrupt service routing (ISR) that responds to the expected event.
 ISRs need to complete quickly,